AnoEma/anoema/README.md

 # 👋 Hi there

 I'm Ano Emangi, but you can call me Arno, a passionate software developer and technology enthusiast.
 I currently work as a Software Engineer at Creditas. </br>
-With more than 4 years of experience in the area, I had the opportunity to work on some interesting projects and explore different technologies, always studying as I said: </br>
+With more than 5 years of experience in the area, I had the opportunity to work on some interesting projects and explore different technologies, always studying as I said: </br>
 Knowledge makes the soul young and lessens the bitterness of old age, so reap wisdom.
 Stores smoothness for tomorrow.

 # 🚀 Expertise

 My main focus is back-end development, where I specialize in building back-end applications in general.
-I have extensive knowledge of DotNet C#, SQL, JavaScript in the back using NodeJs.
+I have extensive knowledge of DotNet C#, SQL, JavaScript in the back using NodeJs, Python.
 </br>
 I love working on the backend because it allows me to combine my creativity with problem solving skills and implementing new design patterns, refactoring and testing...
 </br>